MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnection.md

 ```

 ### -State
 The state of the connection.
 Valid values are "Active" and "Disabled".
-A third value "ErrorDisabled" signifies an error in the connection.
+A third value, "ErrorDisabled", signifies an error in the connection.

 ```yaml
 Type: String